 Check hardware and software requirements before buying software.
 (Photoshop does not run well or at all on older computers.)
-Adobe Photoshop CC is required.
+Adobe Photoshop CC or CC 2014 is required.

 Once you have the book, go ahead and download the book images - all of the images you'll need to follow along with the book and complete the book's exercises.